Vietnam tycoon Truong My Lan sentenced to death in $12.5bn fraud case

 ‘Blazing Furnace’

-Lan’s arrest in October 2022 was among the most high-profile in an ongoing anti-corruption drive that started in 2016 and has picked up pace since 2022.
+Lan’s arrest in October 2022 was among the most high-profile in an ongoing anticorruption drive that started in 2016 and has picked up pace since 2022.
 The so-called Blazing Furnace campaign has touched the highest echelons of Vietnamese politics, with two presidents and two prime ministers having resigned in recent years and hundreds of officials disciplined or jailed.

+Lan’s husband, Hong Kong investor Eric Chu Nap-Kee, was one of the 86 on trial after being accused of setting up fake loan applications to withdraw money from the Saigon bank, in which she owned a 90 percent stake.
+Lan’s niece Truong Hue Van, who was the CEO of Van Thinh Phat, was another top figure on trial.

 Michael Tatarski, host of Vietnam Weekly podcast based in Ho Chi Minh City, said Lan and her family have been highly obscure despite their vast wealth, with very little information or pictures of them publicly available.